MattSokol79/Scraper_Ansible_Project/README.md

 - Now we can run playbooks to create EC2 instances

 ## Testing environment
-- We can create the testing environment by simply running a playbook:
+- We can create the testing environment by simply running a playbook: (Ensure to change relevant information in the playbook with your own information e.g. aws access key, name of instance etc)
 `sudo ansible-playbook playbook_test_env.yaml --ask-vault --tags create_ec2`
 - Ensure to provide your vault password when prompted
+- If the build